manishkumarr1017/CTF-Writeups/darkCON/TOO_MUCH/README.md

 ## TOO_MUCH

-This is basic angr challenge we can use a basic angr script to get the flag
+This is basic angr challenge.We can use this basic angr [script](./crack.py) to get the flag.